Hypothesis Testing > MANCOVA

 What is MANCOVA?

-- A one way MANCOVA needs at least four variables.
-One independent variable plus one or more dependent variables and one or more covariates.
+- A one way MANCOVA needs at least four variables: One independent variable with two or more groups (levels or factors) plus two or more dependent variables and one or more covariates.

 - A two way MANCOVA includes two independent variables.

 Covariates / Covariance Defined

 Covariance is a measure of how much two random variables vary together.
 It’s similar to variance, but where variance tells you how a single variable varies, co-variance tells you how two variables vary together.
 A covariate can be one of these two variables.
 It is any variable that effects how your independent variables act upon your dependent variables.
 For example, confounding variables are covariates.